Leica C-LUX vs Nikon D7500

 It is notable that the D7500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The C-LUX does not feature such a mic input.

 Both the C-LUX and the D7500 are recent models that are part of the current product line-up.
 The D7500 replaced the earlier Nikon D7200, while the C-LUX does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the C-LUX and D7500 can be found, respectively, in the Leica C-LUX Manual (free pdf) or the online Nikon D7500 Manual.

 So how do things add up?
 Is there a clear favorite between the Leica C-LUX and the Nikon D7500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.